-Transfer to the airport and fly to the UK, arriving home the same or following day.
+Take the bullet train via Osaka to Osaka Kansai Airport and fly to the UK, arriving home the same or following day.
 (B)

 Wendy Wu Tours is one of the UK's leading escorted tours specialist and we think it's easy to see why!
 We are knowledgeable, passionate and innovative about travel in Asia and the world beyond.
 Combine this with the excellent value, cultural experiences and industry-leading National Escorts that our tours offer and you can trust that you are going to have the best possible experience travelling with us.
 So, what are you waiting for?

 Sign up to our e-newsletter to get the latest news & exclusive travel offers

 TRAVEL AWARE - STAYING SAFE AND HEALTHY ABROAD

 The Foreign & Commonwealth Office and National Travel Health Network and Centre have up-to-date advice on staying safe and healthy abroad.
 For the latest travel advice from the Foreign & Commonwealth Office including security and local laws, plus passport and visa information check https://www.gov.uk/foreign-travel-advice